jrmkim50/jrmkim50.github.io/src/assets/markdowns/xss-trip-1.md

 🖕.

 Still, I continued to search.
-After all, code injection is #3 on the OWASP top 10, so there has to be something for me to find.
+After all, code injection is #3 on the OWASP top 10, so there should be something for me to find(?).
 I decided to refine my search to online forums.
 They are filled with user generated content, and they are complicated projects to manage; there are many components on these sites, so it's not unreasonable for a team to miss a bug occasionally (which is why you should do defense in depth).
 So, off I went, and I found a moderately active website.